Aider vs Claude Code

 Choose Claude Code if…

-- ✓You need visual diffs and session management (desktop)
+- ✓You need visual diffs and session management to stay in control of what the AI changes

 Why these tools are being compared